Schedule a

 Consult a New Port Richey Whiplash Lawyer About Your Accident Today

-McPherson & Thomas, P.A., understands the stress filing a claim can cause and is here to help alleviate some of that for you.
+McPherson & Thomas, P.A., understands the stress of filing a personal injury lawsuit and is here to help alleviate some of that for you.
 We operate on a people-first approach, meaning our attorneys are there for you every step of the process, from the initial consultation to the final settlement.

-For a free case evaluation, please don’t hesitate to schedule an appointment using our contact form or by calling (727) 848-8892.
+For a free case evaluation, please don’t hesitate to schedule an appointment using our contact form or by calling (727) 496-6381.
+Free consultation opportunities allow you to understand your legal options without financial commitment.

 Emily's True Story